 Pearls are formed when foreign material is trapped in the shell, the oyster responds to the irritation by producing nacre, a combination of calcium and protein.
 The nacre coats the foreign material and over a period of time produces a pearl.

 Nutritionally, oysters are one of the most well balanced and complete foods containing protein, carbohydrates and lipids.
-The National Heart and Lung Association suggests eating oysters if you need to eat foods low in carbohydrates.
+The National Heart and Lung Association suggests eating oysters if you need to eat foods low in carbohydrate.
 Oysters are also an excellent source of vitamins A, C, D thiamine, riboflavin, and niacin.
 Four or five medium size oysters supply the recommended daily allowance of iron, copper, iodine, magnesium, calcium, zinc, manganese, and phosphates.

 Personally, to the dismay of the oyster purest, I love to eat oysters raw, fried, baked, barbecued, as ice cream, or as with today’s recipe, in oyster stuffing.
 I have been making this stuffing for 35 years, I learned it from my first real boyfriend, and he is also the one who taught me to poor beer all over the turkey.
 This was a memorable experience for me, as I had never before seen any one cook a turkey, I was fascinated.